Reference

 MultilevelTax | Enables multi-level tax line items on basket line items (for example, state + county + city). |

 On uninstall, only TaxAppHooksEnabled is disabled (and only when the last tax app is removed from all sites).
-ScapiHookExecutionEnabled and MultilevelTax are left enabled because they may be needed by other platform features.
+ScapiHookExecutionEnabled and MultilevelTax are left enabled because other platform features can rely on them.

 Note: These toggles serve as kill switches.
 If a Commerce App tax hook is misbehaving in production, internal support can disable